mathai2025/mathai2025.github.io/cfp.md

 Submission site: [MATH-AI 2025 on OpenReview](https://openreview.net/group?id=NeurIPS.cc/2025/Workshop/MATH-AI).
 If you haven't already, we recommend creating an OpenReview profile as soon as possible, as new profile creation can take up to two weeks in some cases.

+### Reviewing Process

+We are committed to a rigorous and fair evaluation of all submissions.
+Reviewers must declare both domain and individual conflicts before review assignments are made.
+Final decisions will be made by the organizing team, based on the reviews.
+Organizers will recuse themselves from any submission with which they have a conflict, as identified by OpenReview.
+Each submission will receive at least three reviews, and there will be no rebuttal phase.
+Final decisions will rely heavily on reviewer feedback; exceptions will be made only in rare cases and must be approved by at least two non-conflicted organizers.

 ### Camera-ready Requirements

 The final version of all accepted papers will be given one additional page of content (up to 5 pages) so that reviewers’ comments can be taken into account.